Wisconsin Soybean and Corn Disease Update – August 2, 2021

 Paul Mitchell, Extension Economist, Agricultural and Applied Economics, University of Wisconsin-Madison

 Figure 1.
-Apothecia, small mushroom-like structures of the white mold fungus that give rise to spores, which infect soybean flowers
+Apothecia, a small mushroom-like structure of the white mold fungus that give rise to spores, which infect soybean flowers.

-While conditions have been hot and dry in parts of the state, other portions have seen wetter conditions.
+While conditions have been hot and dry in parts of the state, we are seeing cooler and wetter conditions over the last week.
 The white mold situation can change rapidly based on weather, thus anticipating favorable conditions for white mold, can help you protect your soybean crop.

 Predicting White Mold